Hawaii solar rebates and incentives: 2026 guide

 If you want to squeeze the most possible value out of your solar panels under net billing, consider installing a solar battery.

-All batteries above 3 kWh are eligible for the 30% federal tax credit.
-Hawaii does offer another battery storage incentive program—the Bring Your Own Device (BYOD) Program—but it’s not really worth enrolling in.
+Hawaii does offer a battery storage incentive program—the Bring Your Own Device (BYOD) Program—but it’s not really worth enrolling in.

 The BYOD Program’s predecessor, the Battery Bonus Program, played a huge role in lowering the state’s grid demand and boosting renewable generation in 2022 and 2023.
 Unfortunately, you won’t be able to take advantage of those favorable rates as a new applicant.
 Under the Battery Bonus Program, you could earn $850 per kilowatt (kW) of storage upfront.
 Now, you’ll be compensated $100 per kW with a $500 maximum.